 Companies who proactively recognized the threat ahead of the 2008 recession achieved six percentage points better Total Shareholder Return in the downturn than companies that did not address the challenge early.

-Now is the time to begin “building a moat” around your organization and safeguarding from uncertainty.
-Businesses that are prepared for a recession and view it as an opportunity will have the chance to put lasting distance between themselves and the competition.
+It’s not too late to begin “building a moat” around your organization and safeguarding from future uncertainty.
+Many businesses experienced a rebound in the 3rd and 4th quarters of 2008.
+By planning right now — being prepared for the ravages of a secondary downturn and viewing it as an opportunity — you will have the chance to put lasting distance between yourself and the competition.

 2. Take a Long-Term Perspective